digitalEICH/Frontend-Challenge/README.md

 # Frontend Challenge: CRUD Operations Dashboard

 ## 🚀 Overview
 Welcome to the Frontend Challenge!
 This challenge is designed to assess your ability to build an advanced CRUD operations dashboard using **Next.js**, **Shadcn UI**, **NextAuth.js**, and **Zustand**.
 Your mission?
-Create an intuitive and engaging dashboard with your **own design**, where users can manage products with advanced features like filtering, sorting, pagination, and more.
+Create an intuitive and engaging dashboard with your **own design with shadcn ui components and layout**, where users can manage products with advanced features like filtering, sorting, pagination, and more.

 ## 📌 Tech Stack
 - **Next.js** (frontend framework for SSR)